theopensystemslab/digital-planning-data-schemas/README.md

 ## Repository structure

-`/examples`: Examples of valid payloads for each application type supported by this specification.
+`/examples`: Examples of valid payloads for each application type supported by the specifications encoded in this repository.

-`/schema`: The main JSON Schema file.
+`/schemas`: The main JSON Schema files.
 The `main` branch of this repo will reflect the `@next` version, while historic versions are documented and released on the `dist` branch.

-`/types`: TypeScript interfaces used to generate the JSON Schema.
+`/types`: TypeScript interfaces used to generate the JSON Schemas.

 `/tests`: Test suites to ensure that the generated schema and example payloads are valid, accurate, and capable of handling different scenarios.